hmvyp/thicket/docs/readme.txt

 All filesystem structures remain untouched, the only scope/src_all directory emerged.
 This is a materialized mountpoint.

-Almost all its subdirectories are materialized as symlinks except of x that is materialized as «real» directory.
-That happens because the «x» directory is itself merged from two targets (sources) and, therefore, can not be symlinked.
+Almost all its subdirectories are materialized as symlinks except for «x» that is materialized as «real» directory.
+That happens because the «x» directory has mixed content (is merged from two sources) and, therefore, can not be symlinked.

+Note that one of the merged sources, namely

+../importedB/src_all

-Note that one of the merging source, namely  ../importedB/src_all is itself a virtual node that does not really exist in the filesystem.
+is itself a virtual node (does not really exist in the filesystem).
 It combines the content of two "src" folders, one from importedA and one from importedB.

+Note also that the file

+src_all/x/importedA_x_tx.txt

-Note also that the file src_all/x/importedA_x_tx.txt in the materialized mountpoint comes here by two different ways: directly from ImportedA and indirectly from already mentioned intermediate virtual node importedB/src_all.
+located in the materialized mountpoint comes here by two different ways: directly from ImportedA and indirectly from already mentioned intermediate virtual node importedB/src_all.
 Thicket recognized that the two ways eventually point to the same file.
-That illistrates the fact that Thicket merges common dependencies without duplication.
+That illistrates how Thicket merges common dependencies without duplication and conflicts.